Sohl-Dickstein/Diffusion-Probabilistic-Models/README.md

 ## Using the Software

-In order to train a diffusion probabilistic model on MNIST, simply install dependencies (see below), and then run ``python train.py``.
+In order to train a diffusion probabilistic model on the default dataset of MNIST, simply install dependencies (see below), and then run
+``python train.py``.

 ### Dependencies